শরীর একটি ক্ষমাপ্রার্থী নয় - আত্ম-গ্রহণযোগ্যতা এবং ক্ষমতায়নকে আলিঙ্গন করা

 Issues Around Sexism

-With women and non-binary individuals often disproportionately affected, sexism can also lead to body shaming and harmful beauty standards.
-By challenging sexism, you can contribute to cultivating a more inclusive and body-positive environment.
+Sexism is the unfair treatment of individuals based on sex or gender.
+It spans from micro-aggressions to wage gaps and sexual harassment.
+With women and non-binary individuals often disproportionately affected, sexism also leads into body-shaming and harmful beauty standards.
+By challenging sexism, you help cultivate a more inclusive, body-positive environment.

 Understanding Homophobia and Transphobia

-The Journey to Self Revelation
+The Journey to Self-Revelation

 The Power of Body Empowerment